fundamelon/terminal-game-tutorial/dev/README.md

-# PART 3
+# DEVELOPMENT

-In case you missed it, the previous tutorial can be found [here](../part2).
+This folder contains the most up-to-date verion of the game.

-### 3.1: Gathering ideas
+All tutorials will be developed using previous versions of this, leading up to the final project.

-(TODO) Two example question sets are available in the questions folder
+Any work adding features or fixing bugs should be done here, not in the tutorial code.